pitpit/git-subsync-worker/README.md

 * [Install Iron CLI](http://dev.iron.io/worker/reference/cli/#installing)

-* dowload `iron.json` into root directory to allow iron CLI to access your project
+* Dowload `iron.json` into root directory to allow iron CLI to access your project

 > In the top right of the dashboard, click on the key icon then click on "Download json file"

-* copy `config.json.sample` to `config.json` and edit it according to your needs
+* Copy `config.json.sample` to `config.json` and edit it according to your needs

 * Generate SSH keys if needed to connect to your repositories